mui/material-ui/docs/data/material/experimental-api/pigment-css/pigment-css.md

 #### Creating styled components

-Keeping your styles scoped to your components ensures that only the necessary CSS is loaded and stays modular, easily readable, and maintainable.
-Additionally, you can apply conditional styling to your components based on props or runtime values.
+Keeping styles scoped to components ensures that only the necessary CSS is loaded and leads to better modularity, readability, and maintainability.
+You can apply conditional styling to your components based on props or runtime values.

 Use the `styled` API to create styled components: